Pranith1Kumar/AWS-for-beginners/README.md

 Give the policy a name (e.g., EC2StartStopPolicy) and click Create policy.

 Step 5: Create IAM Group and Add User
-1.In the left sidebar, click on Groups.
+1. In the left sidebar, click on Groups.
-2.Click the Create New Group button.
+2. Click the Create New Group button.
-3.In the Group name field, enter Core Services.
+3. In the Group name field, enter Core Services.
-4.Click Next Step (you can skip attaching policies for now).
+4. Click Next Step (you can skip attaching policies for now).
-5.Click Create Group.
+5. Click Create Group.
-6.Go back to the Users section and select the user you created (e.g., newUser ).
+6. Go back to the Users section and select the user you created (e.g., newUser ).
-7.Click on the Groups tab.
+7. Click on the Groups tab.
-8.Click Add user to groups.
+8. Click Add user to groups.
-9.Check the box next to Core Services and click Add to groups.
+9. Check the box next to Core Services and click Add to groups.
 Step 6: Review and Save